Biocentric/DeepVariantNF/README.md

-# DeepVariant as a Nextflow pipeline
+# DeepVariant as a Nextflow pipeline, AWS Batch enabled

 A Nextflow pipeline for running the [Google DeepVariant variant caller](https://github.com/google/deepvariant).

-At [Lifebit](https://lifebit.ai/?utm_campaign=documentation&utm_source=github&utm_medium=web) we developed this pipeline to ease and reduce cost for variant calling analyses.
-You can test the pipeline through our Platform: [Deploit](https://deploit.lifebit.ai/app/home).
-This allows you to run Deepvariant over cloud in a matter of a couple of clicks: and for single users our service is completely free!
+Credit goes to Lifebit for setting up this NextFlow pipeline.
+Edits for AWS Batch by Sander Bervoets.

-Read more about DeepVariant in Nextflow in our [Blog post](https://blog.lifebit.ai/post/deepvariant/?utm_campaign=documentation&utm_source=github&utm_medium=web)
+Read more about DeepVariant in Nextflow in Lifebits [Blog post](https://blog.lifebit.ai/post/deepvariant/?utm_campaign=documentation&utm_source=github&utm_medium=web)

 ## What is DeepVariant and why in Nextflow?